rushilshakya/lunaranjit/content/consult/_index.md

 ---
-title: "Writer.
-Educator.
-Organizer. "
+title: Building infrastructure to help social justice organizations thrive.
 description: This is meta description.
-type: "menu"
+type: menu

 ---
 Luna is a writer and organizer, and a former nonprofit executive.
 She explores intersecting issues of social justice with a transnational lens, focusing on race, caste, class, and gender.
 She currently lives between NYC and Kathmandu.

 <br>